Last night was the third one spent on playing around with X in a

 - Red box:

-we no longer want to depend on. - Blue boxes:
+udebwe no longer want to depend on. - Blue boxes:

-to be tweaked first. - Green boxes:
+udebsto be tweaked first. - Green boxes:

-to be tweaked afterwards. - Ellipse:
+udebsto be tweaked afterwards. - Ellipse:

-provided by the one pointed to (magenta edge).
+udebprovided by the one pointed to (magenta edge).

-Current situation, keeping only the relationships between udebs
+Current situation, keeping only the relationships between udebs of

 interest:

-I took care of gtk+2.0
+I took care of gtk+2.0 while Julien hacked pango1.0 and

-tweaking the packaging was as trivial as for the first X
+tweaking the packaging was as trivial as for the first X libraries,

-and libxinerama
+and libxinerama.

-Once those added to localudebs/
+Once those added to localudebs/ and to pkg-lists/local, and once

 the image rebuilt, I prepared a tiny “Hello world”-style application: